xenharmonic-devs/sonic-weave/README.md

 ```
 results in `$ = [4, 3, 2, 1]`.

-### For...of
+## For...of
-For loops iterate over array contents e.g.
+"For" loops iterate over array contents e.g.
 ```javascript
 for (i of [1..5]) {
   2 ^ (i % 5)